akash-network/node/_docs/examples/provider/kube-gce.md

 Follow these steps to create a Kubernetes cluster on [GCE](https://cloud.google.com/compute) using [`gcloud`](https://cloud.google.com/sdk/gcloud).

+TODO: update to Kubespray.
 The K3S portions of this are based off of [this](https://starkandwayne.com/blog/trying-tiny-k3s-on-google-cloud-with-k3sup/) tutorial.

 ## Requirements